RECOGNIZING PSYCHOLOGICAL DISTRESS

 Has your teen experienced sexual violence?
 You are not alone.
 Here’s a list of resources that can help you:

-Services provided to parents by Fondation Marie-Vincent
+Services provided to parents by the Marie-Vincent Foundation

-• Canadian Centre for Child protection:
+• Canadian Centre for Child Protection:

 Reporting a situation involving online sexual abuse